Ineke Mushovic, Executive Director

-Calla Rongerude, Communications Director
+Calla Rongerude, Public Education and Communications Director

 Calla manages MAP’s media relations work.
 Prior to joining MAP, Calla consulted for Freedom to Marry and One Iowa, creating and implementing public education campaigns.
 Calla served as communications director for the National Center for Lesbian Rights, where she oversaw the communications strategy for California’s historic marriage equality case and worked extensively with ally organizations such as faith leaders, civil rights groups, labor unions, and others.
 In addition to her work in the LGBT movement, Calla served as a Senior Account Executive with Landis Communications, where she designed communication plans for nonprofit, arts, and higher education institutions.
 Contact Calla at email@example.com.